 - 1 teaspoon mild Hatch Chile powder

-- sea salt freshly ground black pepper and granulated sugar to taste (Here's How to Season to Taste)
+- salt and freshly ground black pepper and granulated sugar to taste

 Combine the roasted Hatch Chiles, pineapple, onion, cilantro, basil, oil and Hatch Chile powder in a medium-sized mixing bowl.
 Mix to blend, and then season to taste with salt, pepper and sugar.
 (Here's How to Season to Taste.)

 You can serve this right away, or for best results, let it sit for at least an hour, so the flavors blend together.